AdwaithES1/IndicIR/README.md

 # IndicIR
-This repo includes the model to translate english datasets to malayalam
+This repo is the pipeline to translate english Scifact dataset to malayalam

 # IndicTrans2 Dataset Translator